cncd/cncd/content/spec/ir.md

 ### The `name` attribute

 The name of the container.
-This should be globally unique and must match `[a-zA-Z0-9_-]`.
+This attribute is of type `string` and is required.
+This container name should be globally unique and must match `[a-zA-Z0-9_-]`.

 ### The `alias` attribute

 The name of the container as defined by the user (i.e. user-friendly name).
-Containers in the pipeline will be able to access the container user the alias as the hostname.
-This value must be unique within the pipeline, and must match `[a-zA-Z0-9_-]`.
+This attribute is of type `string` and is required.
+The container alias must match `[a-zA-Z0-9_-]`.

+Note that the alias is used to create network links.
+You can communicate with containers in your pipeline over the network using the alias as the hostname.

 ### The `image` attribute

 The fully qualified image to start the container from.
-When defining a docker image the full name, including the tag, must be provided.
+This attribute is of type string and is required.
+The image name must also include the tag, where applicable.

 ```
 image: redis:latest